chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 Gene sets are the expected output of differential expression analysis in cellxgene.
 Two (non-overlaping) sets of cells are selected and the difference in the expression level for each gene is computed by comparing the average expression level for each set of cells.
-When there is a particularly large difference in expression between the two sets of cells, that gene is identified and presented to the user.
-To ensure consistency and compatibility it is necessary to define a data format for storing references to these genes and any accompanying statistical data.
+Here I will define the structure of the API to ensure communication between the client (where the user is working directly with the data or uploading their own gene sets) and the backend (where data is stored to allow it to persist between sessions) is consistent and clear.

 ## [Optional] Product Requirements